-- each peer keeps track of IP addresses of predecessor, successor, short cuts. - □ reduced from 6 to 3 messages. - possible to design shortcuts with O(log N) neighbors, O(log N) messages in query peers may come and go (churn)

-each peer knows address of its two successors

-each peer periodically pings its two successors to check aliveness handling peer churn:
+- each peer keeps track of IP addresses of predecessor, successor, short cuts. - □ reduced from 6 to 3 messages. - possible to design shortcuts with O(log N) neighbors, O(log N) messages in query each peer knows address of its two successors each peer periodically pings its two successors to check aliveness handling peer churn: